 Dark charcoal and ash gray might be too harsh.
 Tone down the whiteness of your kitchen by adding pale gray cabinets.
 An oyster color is always a soothing.

 You can use your gray kitchen cabinets as a neutral canvas which you can then complement with all sorts of colorful and contrasting features.

-Gray doesn’t have to just be used on your kitchen cabinets.
-By incorporating the same shades of gray into your island, you can help carry your chosen gray color around the room.
+Gray isn’t only meant for kitchen cabinets.
+By incorporating the same gray shades into your island, you can help carry your chosen gray color around the room.

 If you’re doing a heavy gray look with the color on many different surfaces, it helps to break up the monochromatic look of the space with some wood accents.

 Monochromatic Kitchen Design

 If you use gray as your main color in the kitchen as well as on the kitchen cabinets, this will help you achieve a monochromatic look.